 Recovering at home

 You may need radiation treatment after surgery.
-Your health care provider will talk with you about this type of treatment and when it will start.
+Your healthcare provider will talk with you about this type of treatment and when it will start.

 Redness, swelling, or fluid leaking from the incision